alexharri/website/posts/encoding-declension.md

 }
 ```

-Otherwise, assign the common value to <Ts>node</Ts>, remove the children, and return the common value.
+Otherwise we assign the value to <Ts>node</Ts>, remove the children, and return the value.

 ```ts
 node.value = values[0];